kishoreravi24/highonmusic/README.md

 #### Load balancer (nginx) : two replica of song service, podcast service, playlist service.
 Eg: In use of song servive when traffic is high it switches to replica service.

+### Application works
+#### [Songs microservice](https://github.com/kishoreravi24/highonmusic-songs) -> Here we have the route and logic + db for the songs used in our high on music application.
+#### [Playlists microservice](https://github.com/kishoreravi24/highonmusic-playlists) -> Here we have the route and logic + db for the playlist used in our high on music application.
+#### [Podcasts microservice](https://github.com/kishoreravi24/highonmusic-podcasts) -> Here we have the route and logic + db for the podcasts used in our high on music application.